About 20,000 whales escape the cold from Antarctica each year and migrate north along the Australian coast to warmer waters to feed and calve.

 On the water

 The closest views are, of course, only possible if you are on the water.
-If, like most of us, you don’t own a boat, there are plenty of whale watching cruises on offer in Sydney, designed to suit all budgets.
+If (like most of us) you don’t own a boat, there are plenty of whale watching cruises on offer in Sydney.

-The price of packages depends on many things: how long the whale watching cruise will be, what time of the day you’re going out and what’s included in the tour.
+The price of whale watching tours and packages depends on many things: how long the whale watching cruise will be, what time of the day you’re going out and what’s included in the tour.
 Follow these tips to get the most out of your tour:

 Book an afternoon cruise